DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAxisSettings/label/displayMode.md

 This property accepts one of the following values.

 - **rotate**
-Rotates axis labels through the angle specified by the **rotationAngle** option.
+Rotates axis labels through the angle specified by the **rotationAngle** property.
 - **stagger**
 Arranges axis labels in two rows in a staggering manner.
-An empty space between the rows is specified by the **staggeringSpacing** option.
+An empty space between the rows is specified by the **staggeringSpacing** property.
 - **standard**
 Does not change the default disposition of axis labels.